-A significantly larger proportion of primary aged females had recalled school lessons about puberty and menstruation.
+A significantly larger proportion of primary aged females had recalled school lessons about puberty and menstruation. % of children that had received school lessons about puberty, menstruation and female genital mutilation

 Over a quarter of secondary aged children rated the quality of the relationships and sex education they received at school as good/very good.
 Around one in six secondary aged children rated it negatively (bad or very bad).